Cost of LivingUpdated March 2026

 LowNational avg: $4,000High

 Midland sits within a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
 Year-round warmth is the draw, but it comes with trade-offs: mold, termites, and AC units that run 10 months a year.
 Meanwhile, a rapidly urbanizing landscape where new mixed-use developments spring up next to century-old churches.
-For cost of living specifically, the local market reflects a balanced labor pool where you'll find competitive quotes if you shop around.
+For cost of living specifically, the local market reflects a balanced labor pool where you'll find competitive pricing if you compare options.

 What Matters Most